Caught On Video: Man Topples Statue Of Virgin Mary Outside Brooklyn Church In Broad Daylight

 “Who knows mentally what’s going on with that person in that moment, but you don’t do stuff like that.
 This is vandalism,” said Coney Island resident Sara Marerro.

 Marerro saw it happen.
-After the video ends, she says the other man in the video, whose face was blurred, tried to fix the statue, and then the two got into an altercation.
+After the video ends, she said the other man in the video, whose face was blurred, tried to fix the statue, and then the two got into an altercation.

 “The other guy came trying to put the statue back.
 And that’s when they started fighting because the other guy, they were drunk,” Marerro said.